1

 7.4% Fee reduction on WBT Premium

-$914 saved annually including platform fee (ex GST)
+$914 saved annually on management fees (ex GST)

 CT actual